s105061522/CV_final_team7/part1/source_image/README.md

-The file here is for part 2 input.
+The files here are for part 2 input.